 The chicken farm jingle from "Part-time Job" includes the line, "Nobody flips a boid, like Rear Admiral Floyd!"

-Gone Swimming, Clothes Stolen: In episode "P.E.", Chicken, Flem and Earl became Junior High students.
+Gone Showering, Clothes Stolen: In episode "P.E.", Chicken, Flem and Earl became Junior High students.
 While they were having a shower after P.E. classes, some bullies stole their clothes.
 To compound the problem, the only place in school where gym towels were offered was the cafeteria.

 Inversion - the Spanish-language version has Supercow and Wonder Wattle speaking Gratuitous English, but only in the Latin-American dub, because in the European Spanish dub the Wonder Wattle speaks with a Gratuitous Mexican accent.